Breckenridge Village of Tyler

 A faith-based residential community for individuals with mild to moderate developmental disabilities.

-BVT has 6 residential homes for individuals with developmental disabilities.
-Two homes are classified as Intermediate Care Facilities and four homes are Assisted Living Facilities.
+BVT has 9 residential homes for individuals with developmental disabilities.
+Residential homes are licensed as Intermediate Care Facilities for Individuals with Intellectual/Developmental Disabilities through Texas Health and Human Services Commission.
 Each home provides 24/7 care by professional staff, as well as a full-time registered nurse.
-Each resident enjoys their own private bedroom and semi-private bathroom.
+Each resident enjoys their own private bedroom.

 Day Program and Vocational Training

 The Day Program at Breckenridge Village of Tyler offers multiple opportunities for personal growth and continuous development.
-Through routine daily activities and optional enrichment activities, residents participate in such varied experiences as making candles, delivering Meals on Wheels, singing in a choir, going bowling, arts and crafts, photography, and learning computer skills.
+Through routine daily activities and optional enrichment activities, residents participate in such varied experiences as making candles, delivering Meals on Wheels, singing in a choir, going bowling, arts and crafts, photography, learning computer skills, and much more.
 Day Program activities help meet our residents’ basic human needs: to be safe, to be healthy, to be productive, to have friends, to help others, to feel appreciated, to develop spiritually, to make choices, to be accepted, to have fun, to be creative, etc.

-Spiritual Development begins with BVT staff members interacting with residents in a manner that is consistent with Christian values and principles.
-House Parents conduct Bible studies and have devotional times in each home.
+Spiritual Development begins with BVT staff members interacting with residents in a manner that is consistent with Christian values and principles. .
 Residents pray before each meal.
 Residents attend a daily chapel service Monday through Friday.
 Residents also attend Sunday church services with transportation and staff supervision provided to Green Acres Baptist Church or with transportation arranged by family to the church of the resident’s choice.
 The BVT choir sings periodically in area churches and nursing homes and before senior citizen groups and community gatherings.
 Residents are not coerced into any specific belief system but rather are nurtured and encouraged to develop their own personal faith.
 Staff is respectful of the religious diversity of our residents.